Admission to LPS

 If you have been away from NC State for three or more years, you can get your college degree through the LPS program without ever setting foot on the NC State campus (unless you want to, of course!).
 All required courses are available online, and you can work at your own pace, without missing a single day of work!

-If you are a previously enrolled undergraduate degree LPS student but did not attend the previous semester (fall/spring), you must also complete a readmission application and have received an official notice of readmission before attempting to enroll (register).
+If you were a previously enrolled as an undergraduate LPS degree student but did not attend the previous Fall or Spring term, you must also complete a readmission application and have received an official notice of readmission before attempting to enroll for another term.

-Students who were eligible to continue at the time of leaving and who have a grade point average of at least 2.0 on all courses taken at NC State are eligible to be readmitted to their former program, provided the program has the capacity to accept additional students.
+Students who were eligible to continue at the time of leaving and who have a grade point average of at least 2.0 on all courses taken at NC State are eligible to be readmitted, provided the program has the capacity to accept additional students.

 Readmission Application: Click here for your Readmission Application.

 * All required materials must be submitted before your application will be reviewed.
 Students on first-time suspension should see the Counseling Center regarding Alternative Readmission.